-Festo offers you a solution for ultrafiltration systems that integrates the pressure retention test as a function on the I/O system: The CPX/MPA, a modular electric terminal (CPX) with integrated pneumatics (MPA).
+Festo offers you a solution for ultrafiltration systems that integrates the pressure retention test as a function on the I/O system: the CPX/MPA, a modular electric terminal (CPX) with integrated pneumatics (MPA).
 The compact system is installed directly in the system and listens to the standard fieldbus protocols, making it easy to integrate in the primary centralized controller.
 Alternatively, a local autonomous PLC controller can also be created decentrally through the control module that is integrated in the CPX/MPA.
 In any case, the cabling effort is minimal.
-The system guarantees continuous process monitoring, even over remote access, and protects the pressure controller from operational error and manipulation.
+The system guarantees continuous process monitoring, even via remote access, and protects the pressure controller from operational error and manipulation.

-The CPX/MPA can even take on further functions from your system: Pilot valves for isolation process valves, analog output cards for control process valves, digital input cards for positional feedback from the process valves or analog input cards for process sensors.
+The CPX/MPA can even take on further functions from your system: pilot valves for isolation process valves, analog output cards for control process valves, digital input cards for positional feedback from the process valves, or analog input cards for process sensors.

 Festo is able to offer an innovative solution for ongoing ultrafiltration integrity tests, through the combination of electrics and pneumatics in one I/O system.
 Both operating companies and water treatment system design engineers benefit in equal measure: